rancilhac/Genome-Wide-Phylogenies.github.io/Sliding-windows.md

 Most of these parameters are relatively straighforward to set.
 The size of the window depends a lot on the aim of the analysis, divergence times across species, the proportion of allele sharing and LD decay.
 I recommend to try different values and vizualy explore the resulting trees before deciding on a value.
 Whether to use overlapping windows depend on the question addressed.
 Typically, phylogenetic inference based on gene trees requires independent markers, and thus overlapping windows won't do.
 On the other hand, genome scans aimed at detecting fine-scale changes in topological support may benefit from using overlapping windows.

-Practical note: the vcf importation into R can take a lot of memory.
+*Note*: the vcf importation into R can take a lot of memory.
 For very large chromosomes, it may be helpful to split the vcfs.

 ### Outputs